PoisotLab/ms_network_prediction/manuscript.md

 at the moment.
-We have models to estimate species richness over space [@Jenkins2013GloPat], and because we can predict connectance from species richness alone [@MacDonald2020RevLin], we can then derive distributions of network properties from richness estimates, that can serve to penalize further models that formulate their predictions at the scale of each possible interaction.
+We have models to estimate species richness over space [@Jenkins2013GloPat], and because we can predict connectance from species richness alone [@MacDonald2020RevLin], we can then derive distributions of network properties from richness estimates, that can serve to penalise further models that formulate their predictions at the scale of each possible interaction.